-Megan Buell, Communications Director
+Wes Moster, Communications Director

-Wes Moster serves as the Deputy Director of Communications for the Tennessee Department of Safety & Homeland Security.
+Wes Moster serves as the Director of Communications for the Tennessee Department of Safety & Homeland Security.
 In that role, he works with department administration and the media to share information related to Driver Services, Tennessee Highway Patrol, Office of Homeland Security, and the Tennessee Highway Safety Office.
 Prior to joining the Tennessee Department of Safety & Homeland Security, Wes spent several years in broadcast news producing and the assignment desk.
 In 2015, Wes won two regional Emmys, and a regional Edward R. Murrow award.
 Wes is a graduate of Western Kentucky University with a bachelor’s degree in broadcasting and a minor in geography.

 Lt.
 Bill Miller, THP Public Information Officer

 Bill Miller was named Public Information Officer for the Tennessee Highway Patrol as a sergeant in July 2013.
 He was promoted to Lieutenant in December 2014.
 Prior to joining the department’s Communications Office, Lt.
 Miller worked as a road trooper and supervisor for 17 years.
 As a trooper, he served 10 years as one of the original members for THP’s Honor Guard.
 Lt.
 Miller previously served the state of Tennessee as a correctional officer and corporal with the Department of Correction in a maximum security correctional facility.
 Lt.
 Miller is a graduate of the Northwestern University School of Police Staff and Command.
 He is also a graduate from Bethel University School of Public Safety with a Bachelor of Science Degree in Emergency Services Management.